hermes atlas

 Trailing whitespace is the #1 cause.
 Paste with care, or use the heredoc approach: hermes config set model.api_key "$(cat)" then paste and hit Ctrl-D. Second most common cause: wrong provider selected for the key type.

-3. Windows: "bad interpreter" or "cannot execute"
+3. Windows: "bad interpreter", "cannot execute", or curl errors

 4. "Permission denied" during install